artist color wheel: the artist's favorite tool for creating beautiful art

 Learn more about the Color Wheel from Wikipedia

-Artists often use their knowledge of the color wheel, while they are painting.
+Artists often use their knowledge of the color wheel to plan and paint their creations.

-You may often hear artists talking about color temperature, warm and cool colors.
+Artists often talk about color temperature, warm and cool colors.
 What are they?

-The artist color wheel contains warm colors and cool colors.
+The color wheel shows the warm colors and cool colors.

 Red, orange and yellow are considered warm colors.